Worcestershire to honour Josh Baker by incorporating squad number into team kit

 The club have moved to honour the former England Under-19 international by incorporating his playing number, 33, into his team-mate’s kit.

-Worcestershire players will wear Josh Baker’s shirt number for the rest of the county season following the spinner’s shock death last week.
+Worcestershire players will wear Josh Baker’s number on their shirts for the rest of the county season following the spinner’s shock death last week.

 Baker, the 20-year-old left-armer, was found dead in Redditch just a day after taking three wickets for the Pears’ second XI.